 The Sniper EFI system requires a return fuel line to the fuel tank.
-This kit includes the hose and fittings necessary for a return line installation on most vehicles.
-Some late model vehicles that were originally equipped with a throttle body injection system may already have a return line to the fuel tank that can be utilized.
+If more than 20 ft. of hose is required, we recommend using P/N 752066ERL to complete the fuel plumbing systems.
+Some vehicles may already have a feed or a return line to the fuel tank that can be utilized.
 The return line must not present a pressure restriction to the return fuel flow.
 There should never be more than approximately 3 PSI of pressure in the return line.
 A line that is too small, or has restrictions will cause tuning problems with the system.

-DANGER!
+- DANGER!
 Do not use the vapor canister lines as a fuel return line.
-Possible fuel leaks may create a fire or explosion hazard, causing serious injury or death.
+Possible fuel leaks may create a fire or explosion hazard, causing serious injury or death. - DANGER!

-DANGER!
 Proper installation of the fuel return line will necessitate complete removal of the fuel tank.
 This work should be done by a fuel tank specialist, who regularly does this work and is familiar with safety regulations and precautions necessary to do this work.
-If a person attempts this work, who is not familiar with the safety regulations and precautions, an explosion hazard may result causing serious injury or death.
+If a person attempts this work, who is not familiar with the safety regulations and precautions, an explosion hazard may result causing serious injury or death. - 1.
 Choose an ideal location for the bulkhead fitting to be installed.
 The fitting must be installed through a flat surface where the nut can be tightened from the bottom.
 It must also be installed in a location where the fuel cuff will not interfere with the sending unit float.
 If possible, we strongly recommend removing, cleaning, and drilling into the sending unit.
-The fitting must be oriented as shown below in Figure 44.
-The item numbers from section 27.1 are referenced.
+The fitting must be oriented as shown below in Figure 3.
+The item numbers from section 1.1 are referenced.